198d/cv/index.rst

 * Laid inital groundwork for internal CMS tool with a *Flask* web application providing a *REST* API and custom framework built around *BackboneJS* for managing client interactions and later moving *ReactJS*
-* Led large initiative to migrate infrastructure from *EC2 Classic* to a *VPC* model moving ~40 VMs across 2 environments (Qa and Production) to separate VPCs with minimal downtime (i.e. mostly unnoticed to users)
+* Led initiative to migrate infrastructure from *EC2 Classic* to *EC2 VPC* moving ~40 VMs across 2 environments (qa and production) to separate VPCs with minimal production downtime (i.e. mostly unnoticed to users)

 Call One